Hauser, Huff lead No. 8 Virginia past Syracuse, 81-58

 Syracuse pulled within 11 twice after halftime, the last at 49-38 on a 3-pointer by Robert Braswell with 12:52 to go.
 But Virginia followed with a 10-3 run that ended with Hauser’s seventh 3-pointer, making it 59-41 with 10 minutes to play.

-Virginia coach Tony Bennett pulled his starters in the final two minutes and the Cavaliers still closed the game on a 12-2 run.
+Bennett pulled his starters in the final two minutes and the Cavaliers still closed the game on a 12-2 run.

+“You’ve got to give up something someplace, so you’re going to give up shots.
+They make 3s against everybody,” Orange coach Jim Boeheim said.
+“They’re a good-shooting team.
+We broke down a couple times.
+We should have gotten better position.”

 BIG PICTURE